vwalsh86/programming-exercises/README.md

 - [x] Download <a href="https://www.anaconda.com/download/">Anaconda</a> {Ensure to select the newest version of Anaconda, which is Python 3.6 version at the time of publishing.} <br/>
 <em>Python itself is a programming language, there are many pieces of software which can be used to access it.
 For this repository, I have chosen to use Anaconda as instructed by the course lecturer.
 Please note: the download file is a large file, >500MB.</em> <br/>
 - [x] Once downloaded, run both the exe files and follow to step-by-step guide to complete install.
+- [x] Copy and paste the file content into Visual Studio Code
+- [x] Open the Integrated Terminal and to run the file type <strong>python filename.py</strong>

 ## Fibonacci & Surname
 <strong>Topic 1: Basics of Programming</strong> <br/>